MetPX/sarracenia/doc/design/plan.rst

 already seen.
 When it sees a new checksum it enters it and the corresponding path into the table, and posts it to the xwinnow exchange.
-A Normal sr_sarra processes the xwinnow exchange normally (treated as a multi-user switch, so no source check.)
+A Normal sr_sarra processes the xwinnow exchange normally (treated as a multi-user pump, so no source check.)

 Initial Delivery:  March 31st 2016